The Moorish Queen (1955 film): Synopsis

 During the April Fair in Seville, Esteban wounds his rival Antonio in a fight.
 Coral, Esteban's girlfriend, asks Cotufo, her brother, to change their address, since she wants to live in isolation while her boyfriend remains in jail.
 Cotufo agrees and both brothers move to a mansion where, according to legend, a Christian and the daughter of a Moorish king lived three hundred years ago.
-She this she died of love sorrow and the legend adds that a goblin has lived in the house since then.
+She died of love sorrow and the legend adds that a goblin has lived in the house since then.